 Allowing a man to influence you could mean acknowledging their presence and their masculinity and what a gift that is, because men these days also reject their own masculine energy.
 It could mean letting a man you don’t know open a door for you or letting your man put a big smile on your face.

-This is not only unattractive and pointless, it’s tiring, for you.
+This is probably a bit tiring, for you.

 3) Surround yourself with feminine women and celebrate their feminine energy.